hiibolt/niu-metis-documentation/src/chapter_1.md

 It's possible to create applications that will work regardless of what Metis has available to you for installation.
 Furthermore, you no longer have to develop directly on Metis - you can develop and build locally on hardware you're used to.
 This will allow you to focus on writing your application - without having to worry whether it can run on Metis.

 We will do so by employing [Docker](https://www.docker.com/), an extremely powerful containerization and encapsulation tool that allows developers to define virtual machines with a level of granularity rarely found in modern computing.
-Docker allows you to select an operation system as a base, install packages and libraries, and define run behaviour.
+Docker allows you to select an operating system as a base, install packages and libraries, and define run behaviour.

 All of this is defined in a singular, simple, and human-readable file that can be build to be reproduced on any system - including Metis.